ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Keybinds: see \nameref{keybinds}
 - Toggle: see \nameref{toggle}
 - Timers: see \nameref{timers}
+- Logic output channel: tag added to the output signal, see \nameref{signals}
 - Range: maximum distance between an object and the sensor for it to be detected, in meters ($1 \text{ block} = 0.25 \text{ m}$)
   - Distance is measured from the surface of the detecting face, although the raycast used starts at the center of the block.
 This allows it to measure negative distances in the range $[-0.125, 0]$ m, which correspond with the distance between the center of the block and the surface of the detecting face
 - Output scale: multiplier of the output signal created by the block